anyhotcountry/acad-p-id-converter/README.md

-# acad-p-id-converter
+# AutoCAD P&ID converter

 Simple AutoCAD P&amp;ID converter to create blocks with tags from text elements that match a certain pattern

-# This is a PoC only and not intended for production purposes.
+## This is a PoC only and not intended for production purposes.

 Batch converts all Text and MText of drawings in a folder into individual Blocks with configurable attributes which is filled with the same text.
 The original MText and Text elements are deleted.

 This provides a very basic Smart P&ID that can be loaded into a 3rd party program that recognises tags.

-Usage:
+## Usage

 Compile with Visual Studio and load the dll into AutoCAD with "netload" command.